sidneycadot/Laser2Wav/HowCompactDiscsWork.md

 The laser signal while playing the CD
 -------------------------------------

-explain oscilloscope
+Explain what an oscilloscope is.

-(prefer to have an analog-signal eye pattern image here)
+Insert an analog-signal eye pattern image here.

-explain eye pattern
+Explain the eye pattern.

-analog electronics used to turn the signal in a real digital signal with sharp edges.
+Analog electronics are used to turn the wavy signal in a real digital signal with sharp edges.

 ![Oscilloscope Image of CD signal](images/oscilloscope-screenshot.png)

-Explain T = 1/4321800 second 'base time'.
+Explain the T = 1/4321800 second 'base time'.

-Pits and last for 3*T ..
-11*T.
+Pits and lands last for 3*T ..
+11*T (nine different lengths).

 Raw digital data
 ----------------